-The soils of this site are all primarily loamy in texture, and most are Ultisols formed in deep marine and fluviomarine mineral soil deposits.
-The soils are acidic and very deep, but some soils on this site have the potential to form root restricting layers due to repeated wetting and drying cycles.
-These root restricting layers are not common, but where they occur, they tend to occur near 35 inches of soil depth.
+The soils of this site are all primarily clayey or fine-silty in texture, and most are Ultisols formed in deep marine and fluviomarine mineral soil deposits.
+The soils are acidic and very deep.
+Some soils on this site have the potential to form a root restricting layer due to repeated wetting and drying cycles.
 This site represents those locations where soils do not meet hydric criteria, but this site is often associated with wet sites that do meet hydric criteria, and the transition can be exceptionally subtle.
 The soils on this site are primarily somewhat poorly drained and moderately well drained.